hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 - Case sensitivity
 - Commenting code

-We can add script tag in HTML files to run JS
+We can add script tag in HTML files to run JS.
 ```html
 <script>
     //This is not a good practice